01

 Valencia can be wonderful for families.
 It can also involve rental pressure, school trade-offs, language moments, admin weirdness, and summer heat that makes everyone a little dramatic.
 Both things can be true.

-A Valencia decision playbook for families
+A Valencia decision playbook for families with 47 tabs open

-Rooted in Valencia helps you decide if this city fits your actual family, then plan the big pieces in the right order: neighborhoods, rentals, schools, first-month setup, and the real-life part after the beach photos.
+Rooted in Valencia helps you decide if the city fits your actual family, then plan the big pieces in the right order: neighborhoods, rentals, schools, first-month setup, and the real-life part after the beach photos.

 The actual problem